Koatty/koatty_lib/docs/api/koatty_lib.md

 </td><td>

-Check if path is file
+Checks if path is a file Synchronous mode

 </td></tr>